axyl-casc/AirplaneGraphProject/README.md

 - `./Javascript/` - Contains the Node.js implementation

   - `./Javascript/tests/` - Unit tests for JavaScript implementation
-  - `./Javascript/runAllTestCases.sh` - Script to run all integration tests
+  - `./Javascript/runAllTestCases.sh` - Bash script to run all integration tests

 - `./Haskell/` - Contains the Haskell implementation

   - `./Haskell/tests/unit_tests/` - Unit tests for Haskell implementation
-  - `./Haskell/tests/integration_tests/` - Integration test files for Haskell
-  - `./Haskell/compileAndRunTests.sh` - Script to run all integration tests
+  - `./Haskell/compileAndRunALLTests.sh` - Bash script to run all integration tests

-- `./testFiles/` - Contains common test cases used by the JavaScript implementation
+- `./testFiles/` - Contains common test cases used by both the Javascript and Haskell implementation

-- `./Other/` - Contains additional tools and documentation
-  - `./Other/Python/` - Performance benchmarking tools
+  - `./Other/` - Performance benchmarking tool in Python

 For specific details about each implementation's internal structure, please refer to their respective README files linked above.

 ---

 ## Testing

-Both implementations include comprehensive testing to ensure correctness and performance:

 ### Integration Testing